nikospara/realworld-v2/README.md

 The corresponding template files (e.g. `env-article-template`) provide instructions on how to create the env files by hand.
 For convenience, these files are created when building the docker images, under the `target/docker/` directory of the corresponding microservice project (e.g. `cp realworld-v2-comments-module/realworld-v2-comments/target/docker/env-comments realworld-v2-docker/docker-compose/`).
+For even more convenience, run the script `update-env-files.sh` from within the `realworld-v2-docker/docker-compose` directory, after building the project and before executing `docker-compose up`.

 There are several flavors of the docker-compose file: